Frequent Colds / Weak Immune System

 Quick Self-Care Tips

-- 3Eat balanced diet with fruits and vegetables
+- 3Eat a balanced diet rich in fruits, vegetables, and protein

 - 6Quit smoking